.357 Magnum: Performance

-For a handgun cartridge, the bolt thrust is considerable at C.I.P. conform maximum loads and an important factor in weapons design.
-The greater the bolt thrust, the stronger the locking mechanism has to be to withstand it.

-Revolvers chambered in .357 Magnum have the significant advantage of also being able to chamber and fire the shorter and less-powerful .38 Special cartridge.
-Compared to the .357 Magnum, .38 Special is also lower in cost, recoil, noise, and muzzle flash.
-The ability to also fire the .38 Special makes .357 revolvers ideal for novice shooters who are not yet used to firing full-power .357 magnum loads but do not want the expense of buying a second lower-powered gun to train with.
-However, .38 Special ammunition should not generally be used with any .357 magnum semiautomatic handgun or rifle, since such firearms require the larger recoil produced by firing a .357 Magnum round to cycle properly.
+For a handgun cartridge, the bolt thrust is a factor in weapons design at C.I.P. conform maximum loads.
+Revolvers chambered in .357 Magnum can also chamber and fire the shorter .38 Special cartridge.
+Compared to the .357 Magnum, the .38 Special has lower recoil, noise, and muzzle flash.
+The use of .38 Special cartridges in .357 Magnum revolvers is common.
+However, .38 Special ammunition is not typically used in .357 Magnum semi-automatic firearms or rifles, as these require sufficient recoil energy to cycle the action.

 The .357 Magnum has also become popular as a "dual-use" cartridge in short, light rifles like the American Old West lever-actions.
 In a rifle, the bullet will exit the barrel at about 1800 ft/s, making it far more versatile than the .30 Carbine or the .32-20 Winchester.
-In the 1930s it was found to be very effective against steel car doors and ballistic vests, and metal-penetrating rounds were once popular in the United States among highway patrol, state police, sheriffs and other police agencies.
-The .357 magnum revolver has been largely replaced by modern, high-capacity semi-automatic pistols for police use, but it is still very popular for backup gun use and among outdoorsmen, security guards, and civilians for hunting, metallic silhouette, target shooting, and self-defense.
+In the 1930s, it was found to be very effective against steel car doors and ballistic vests, and metal-penetrating rounds were once popular in the United States among highway patrol, state police, sheriffs and other police agencies.
+The .357 Magnum revolver has been largely replaced by semi-automatic pistols for police use.
+However, it is still very popular as a backup gun and among outdoorspeople, security guards, and civilians for hunting, metallic silhouette, target shooting, and self-defense.
 The 9mm Winchester Magnum, which is also known as the 9×29mm, was developed to duplicate the performance of the .357 Magnum in a semi-automatic pistol, as was the .357 SIG cartridge.

 Some common performance parameters are shown in the table below for several .357 Magnum loads.
 Bullet weights ranging from 100 to 200 gr are common.
-The 125 gr jacketed hollow point loads are popular for self-defense, whereas the heavier loads are commonly used for hunting.
-Loads are available with energies typically from 400 and 800 foot-pounds force (542 and 1,085 joules) and can be selected for various applications based on desired use and risk assessments.
+The 125 gr jacketed hollow-point loads are popular for self-defense, whereas heavier loads are commonly used for hunting.
+Loads are available with energies typically from 400 to 800 foot-pounds force (542 to 1,085 joules) and can be selected for various applications based on desired use and risk assessments.